 In the main lobby is the elegant intricately designed bronze clock that rests on a base made of marble and mahogany.
 It weighs two tons and is nine feet tall and is topped with a small replica of the Statue of Liberty.

-You can also use the bathrooms, perhaps the most luxurious in the city, with its art deco murals, chairs and couches and individual stalls that have their own sink and mirror.
+You can also use the bathrooms, perhaps the most luxurious in the city, with their art deco murals, chairs and couches and individual stalls that have their own sink and mirror.
 The paper hand towels have the Waldorf’s insignia on each and make for a great souvenir.

 Q - SAKS FIFTH AVENUE (1924) Fifth Avenue between 49th and 50th Streets